lambdaclass/concrete/docs/KNOWN_HOLES.md

 today is memory-only), with the symbolic associated-capability machinery in Check deferred until an infallible non-`Alloc` destructor is pulled.

+This does **not** authorize implicit scope-end destruction.
+Concrete stays linear, not affine: the outer disposal remains a source-visible consuming action (`x.drop()` / `defer x.drop()` / `destroy(x)`).
+Generated glue only implements that explicit action by recursively destroying the live owned parts.

 Because Concrete aborts rather than unwinds, the H18 fix does not need Rust's panic-unwind drop-flag machinery.
 It only needs normal-path destruction for `drop`/`clear`/overwrite/replacement/compaction, and explicit ownership transfer